skgsergio/rpi-buildenv/README.md

 Usage for omxplayer
 -------------------

 Do the previous and `./prepare_omxplayer.sh`.
-It will install the dependencies on the rootfs and generate a Makefile.include.
+It will install the dependencies on the rootfs.

-You should replace omxplayer's Makefile.include with this new Makefile.include.

 Useful things to know
 ---------------------